solalatus/see_the_future/README.md

-# Repo for the time sreries analysis workshop
+# Repo for the time series analysis workshop